adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 	- This kernel is capable of encoding long-range interactions between points.
 	- An image CNN is then appended to classify the 2D projection.

-- Note that the training of the projection module and the image classification module is end-to-end.

-- This emulation of multi-view CNNs achieves similar performance to them, using only standard layers in CNN.

 In order to mitigate overfitting from too many parameters, we adopt the **mlpconv layer** from [23] as our basic building block in both network variations.